nelhage/blog.nelhage.com/content/post/cpython-tail-call.md

 All builds use LTO and PGO.
 These configurations are:
 - `clang18`: Built using Clang 18.1.8, using computed gotos.
 - `gcc` (Intel only): Built with GCC 14.2.1, using computed gotos.
-- `clang19`: Built using Clang 19.1.7, using compute gotos.
+- `clang19`: Built using Clang 19.1.7, using computed gotos.
 - `clang19.tc`: Built using Clang 19.1.7, using the new tail-call interpreter.
 - `clang19.taildup`: Built using Clang 19.1.7, computed gotos and some `-mllvm` tuning flags which work around the regression.